 In every outreach you make, include an offer.
 When working with insurance prospects, we recommend:

 The best email marketing tools allow you to track nearly any aspect of your email campaigns.
 You can set goals for open rates, click-throughs, email sharing, and email engagement.
-You may want to set a goal for referrals you generate based on educational email content.
+You may want to set a target for referrals you generate based on educational email content.

 Whatever the target, you can set it, check how it's going, tweak your campaigns, and repeat.